ezekg/channy/README.md

 #### Message a channel
 Send a message to a channel, executing all callbacks currently subscribed.
-`Channy.message()` takes a channel name an infinite number of arguments to be passed to the callback function, and returns `void`.
+`message` takes a channel name an infinite number of arguments to be passed to the callback function, and returns `void`.

 ```coffee